CAFapi/docker-versions-maven-plugin/README.md

 `${projectDockerRegistry}/cafapi/opensuse-tomcat-jre17`

-**Note** The version need not be specified when referencing images in the project-specific registry.
+**Note:** The version need not be specified when referencing images in the project-specific registry.
 This means that only the plugin configuration needs to be updated to update the Docker image versions.

 ### Configuration